 Blog Content: Firmly believing that leadership is much more than a position, it's more than a formal authority.
 Furthermore, more people should use the influence without the formal authority.
 Offers thought provoking exercises to question yourself and your current situation.

-Experience: Mick is an experienced Global Exec, Leadership and Customer Strategist, driving action from Big Data insight.
+Experience: Richard is an experienced Global Exec, Leadership, and Customer Strategist, driving action from Big Data insight.
 He has worked in global firms, start-ups and non profit.
-He's also a photographer.

 There you have it, 15 team leadership blogs that are bound to keep your cold and dark autumn nights full of self-development.
-If there are any other exceptionally great blogs worth adding to this list, please write it to the comments.
+If there are any other exceptionally great blogs worth adding to this list, please let us know as we are always updating our list!